 Here's the first comparison I produced.
 When you enlarge it to its full resolution, it has 100 meters per pixel.
 These are all the smallish moons in close orbits around Saturn (with the exception of Phoebe, which is a bit out of place here, representing all the wayward irregular moons in distant orbits).
 It's astounding to me how much diversity and size variation there is even among Saturn's smallest moons.
 There's this weird transition from lumpy to smooth that happens at the very smallest sizes, where the tiniest moonlets appear to be covered with a gravity-smoothed, deep coating of ringsnow that must be the puffiest substance imaginable.
 I'll bet you could fly right into the outer layers of one of those moons and sploof out the other side, leaving in your wake a super-slow-motion eruption of fine ringsnow material that the motion of your passage produced.

-NASA / JPL / SSI / Emily Lakdawalla.
-Satellite dimensions from Thomas et al (2013).
+NASA / JPL-Caltech / SSI / Emily Lakdawalla.
+Satellite dimensions from Thomas et al (2013)

 Saturn's small satellites at 100 meters per pixel

 A comparison of the sizes of Saturn's smallest satellites as viewed by Cassini over the course of its 13-year mission.
 When fully enlarged, the comparison has a resolution of 100 meters per pixel.